setris/notes/git_memo.md

     git checkout test

+### Delete a branch

+If the branch has already been merged into your mainline branch

+    git branch -d branch-name

+Otherwise

+    git branch -D branch-name

 ### Set a local existing branch to track a remote branch

 The following works as of Git 1.8.0.
 Given a local branch `foo`